chemlord/reactionrepo/content/docs/oxidation-reactions/dess-martin-oxidation/oxidation-without-water/guess-the-products/guess-the-product-quiz/_index.md

 **This reaction is part of a 25 step synthesis pathway to create (+-)Cortistatin by [Lee et al. (2008)](https://pubs.acs.org/doi/10.1021/ja8071918).** **The alcohol intermediate (14e) was oxidized to create an intermediate (14f) to be further used in this pathway.** *See Reference 1*

----
-shuffle_answers: true
----
+> Primary Alcohols selectively are oxidized to Aldehydes.

 - [ ] ![](cardtest.png)
 - [ ] ![](a2.png)
 - [ ] ![](a3.png)
 - [ ] ![](a4.png)
 - [x] ![](a5.png)

-> Primary Alcohols selectively are oxidized to Aldehydes.

 {{< /quizdown >}}